repoofideas/blog/_posts/2021-12-09-GPT3-Gopher-and-Sub-Account.md

 You can check the [Deepmind Blog Post](https://deepmind.com/blog/article/language-modelling-at-scale) to see the original graph.

-Looking at the rate of innovation from GP3 to Gopher against human benchmark, it seems like a huge portion of white collar labor will be surrogated by pretrained models within the next decade.
-We are likely going to see huge socioeconomic changes and I believe vast majority of people are not ready for such drastic changes.
+Looking at the rate of innovation from GPT-3 to Gopher against human benchmark, it seems like a huge portion of white collar labor will be surrogated by pretrained models within the next decade.
+We are likely going to see huge socioeconomic changes and I believe vast majority of people are not ready for such drastic transformation.
 Personally, I started as an accounting major entering college and it took me 3 years to transition into machine learning engineering career.
 This was with very supportive parents and great mentors helping the transition.
 I would be naive to think that most people would have that kind of opportunity.
 Even with this kind of transition I can't guarantee I would be employable in the next few decades if current trend continues.
 Nobody should feel safe.